 Isabelle: Pauwels Consulting is a company in full development, where a family atmosphere remains the priority.
 I’ve always felt appreciated here.
 I was warmly welcomed by the internal team: the recruiters, account manager and HR.

-My profile allowed them to satisfy a customer and myself to enrich my knowledge of the biopharmaceutical industry at the same time.
+My profile allowed them to satisfy a customer and me to enrich my knowledge of the biopharmaceutical industry at the same time.
 In brief, a win-win situation that I appreciated.

 Moreover, the company regularly organises in-house training along with afterworks, an end-of-year meal and a family day.